 Fans are in for a real treat…We have a record field of bikes, all built before 1963, carrying names such as Vincent, OEC, Adler, AJS, Arial, BSA, Bultaco, DKW, Douglas, Dyson VAG, ESO, Excelsior, Greeves, Harley Davidson, Honda, Indian, JAP, Jawa, Matchless, New Imperial, Norton, Rickman, Triumph, Tribsa, Velocette and Yamaha.

 Some of the groups are so large we have had to split them into two races, other bikes competing in '23, like the Vincent Rapide, will be been seen on the beach again.

 The Series C Vincent Rapide is one of the most famous motorcycles ever built and If you were a motorcycle fan or speed freak in the late ’40s and early ’50s, the Vincent motorcycles were some of the most desirable vehicles on the planet.
 They are still highly sought after but today's price is a little different than the original $256 purchase price.

-In a much-anticipated appearance, David Whitehead is bringing his 1950 Vincent Rapide down from Queensland to match it with the other big bikes in Group J (501cc-1300cc) on the sands of Sellicks Beach.
+In a much-anticipated appearance, David Whitehead is bringing his 1950 Vincent Rapide down from Queensland again in 2023 to match it with the other big bikes in Group J (501cc-1300cc) on the sands of Sellicks Beach.

 David does not believe in keeping machines, like the Vincent, hidden away.